Book Review of: Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation

 Du Mez comments near the book’s end:

-For many evangelicals, the masculine values men like John Wayne, William Wallace, Ronald Reagan, Rush Limbaugh, Jordan Peterson and Donald Trump embody have come to define evangelicalism itself. (p.
-301)
+For many evangelicals, the masculine values of men like John Wayne, William Wallace, Ronald Reagan, Rush Limbaugh, Jordan Peterson and Donald Trump embody have come to define evangelicalism itself (p.
+301).

 The author ends on a hopeful though tenuous note: